ligato/docs/docs/user-guide/get-vpp-agent.md

  - "172.17.0.1:2379"
 ```

-You can start the VPP agent to point to the `/opt/vpp-agent/dev` directory containing the `etcd.conf` file:
+You can start the VPP agent and point to the `/opt/vpp-agent/dev` directory containing the `etcd.conf` file:
 ```
 vpp-agent --etcd-config=/opt/vpp-agent/dev/etcd.conf
 ```